varnishcache/varnish-cache/doc/sphinx/reference/varnish-cli.rst

 param.set param value
       Set the parameter specified by param to the specified value.
-      See Run-Time Parameters for a list of parame‐ ters.
+      See Run-Time Parameters for a list of parameters.

 param.show [-l] [param]
       Display a list if run-time parameters and their values.